dotenv-org/dotenv-org.github.io/docs/quickstart.md

 }
 ```

-Ok, we're ready to deploy to heroku.
-Create our project on heroku.

 #### 4. Deploy to Heroku

+We're ready to deploy to heroku.
+Let's do it.

 ```
 $ git push heroku
 ```

-If it is successful you'll see a line in the logs like this.
+When the deploy completes, we'll see this line in the logs.

 ```
 [dotenv-vault-core@0.7.0][INFO] Loading env from encrypted .env.vault
 ```

 That's it!
-The `DOTENV_KEY` will securely decrypt our .env.vault file at runtime and inject our secret environment variables just in time.
-Say goodbye to risky third-party integrations and get complete control over your secrets from a single source of truth.
-It's the best of both worlds.
+The `DOTENV_KEY` securely decrypts our .env.vault file at runtime and injects our secret environment variables – just in time.
+This is safer than syncing our secrets to third-parties where they could leak.
+Plus we get a single source of truth.
+Make a change in the UI, run the build command, and redeploy.
+It's that easy now to manage your secrets.

 {% include helpers/videoplayer.html mp4="https://res.cloudinary.com/dotenv-org/video/upload/v1680372369/deploy-encrypted-vault_shdiav.mp4" webm="https://res.cloudinary.com/dotenv-org/video/upload/v1680372369/deploy-encrypted-vault_shdiav.webm" %}